Chiral adiabatic transmission protected by Fermi surface topology: Abstract

 \co{Surprisingly, superconducting vortices share similar properties, in particular, their conductance is quantized.} The coupling between the two approximate eigenstates $\lvert\Psi^{(0)}_\pm\rangle$ is $\propto \Delta^2/E_x$, and it is similar to the energy $\Delta^2/\mu$ of a Caroli-de Gennes-Matricon (CdGM) bound state in a superconducting vortex~\cite{Caroli1964}, where $\mu$ is the distance between the band bottom and the Fermi level.
 This similarity is not accidental: like the Andreev modes, the momentum distribution of the CdGM states is confined to a cross-section of the Fermi surface and their wave functions possess a similar electron-hole asymmetry.
 In Fig.~\ref{fig:fig6}(b), we show that transmission from a CdGM mode to electrons and holes has the same quantized conductance as that of the Andreev modes.
+We compute the transmissions between two semi-infinite leads: one a superconductor with a vortex and the other a normal metal.
 Differently from Andreev modes, however, higher energy CdGM modes contribute the same conductance as the lowest energy mode, so that the total number of quantized conductance channels in a vortex is proportional to $\mu/\Delta$.
 The conductance quantization of CdGM modes, together with the unexplained quantization of the rectified conductance in a superconducting quantum point contact~\cite{Tam2023b} hints at a more universal description of the underlying protection.

 \co{Several superconducting systems can support this phenomenon, however, the requirements are strict and its measurement is challenging.} An experimental observation of CAT requires a ballistic Josephson junction.
 While we considered a position-independent normal Hamiltonian, we expect that a sufficiently smooth potential landscape will not affect the transmission.
 Thus, candidate platforms must have high mobility and smooth normal-superconductor interfaces, potentially realizable in several platforms.
 Devices with these properties have been fabricated using two-dimensional electron gases~\cite{Banerjee2023, Moehle2021, Shabani2016} and stackings of graphene with superconducting transition metal dicalchogenides~\cite{Dvir2021, Kim2017, Lee2019}.
 Alternatively, twisted bilayer graphene and Bernal bilayer graphene offer gate-defined Josephson junctions with intrinsic superconductivity tunable by electric fields~\cite{de_Vries2021, Zhang2023, Zhou2022, Xie2023}.
 The ability to measure nonlocal electrical conductance while the superconductors are grounded poses an additional challenge to observe the imprint of the Fermi surface topology on the Andreev transport.
 To suppress the contribution of the supercurrent to nonlocal conductance, many experiments operate in the tunneling regime~\cite{Schindele2014,Puglia2021,Poschl2022,Banerjee2023}, which breaks the quantization of nonlocal conductance.
 On the other hand, because CAT produces asymmetry of transmission rather than only quantization, it becomes easier to observe.
 For instance, in addition to purely 2D systems, we expect chiral transport to manifest in high quality films of crystalline superconductors such as aluminum, where the Josephson junctions are formed by narrowing the film thickness.
 Finally, the chiral nature of the transport makes it observable in thermal transport measurements, which are less sensitive to supercurrent.